adamcaudill/bsidesknox/about.md

 This event being produced by the community, for the benefit of the community; all decisions made, all actions we take are made with that in mind.

 ##The Team
-BSides Knoxville is being by members of the community, through []().
+BSides Knoxville is being by members of the community, through [Seeds of Epiphany](http://www.seedsofepiphany.com/).
 The planning team is:

  * [Adrian Sanabria](http://averysawaba.blogspot.com/)
  * [Adam Compton](https://twitter.com/tatanus)